Efficient CHAD: Higher-Order CHAD

 \section{Higher-Order CHAD}

 \paragraph{Naive CHAD of Higher-Order Functions} We give here the (semantically verified) recipe of \cite{vakar-2021-higher-order-reverse-ad,vakar-2022-chad} for differentiating function types using CHAD, where we omit any use of abstract or linear types and work directly with their default implementation.
-We write $[]$ and $\lplus$ for an empty list and concatenation and $\mathbf{fold}\ {v}\ \mathbf{with}\ {z},{acc}\to {\trm}\ \mathbf{from}\ {acc_0}$ for the usual (right) fold elimination of the list $v$, starting the accumulator $acc$ from an initial value $acc_0$ and folding in values $z$ using the operation $\trm$:
+We write $[]$ for an empty list and $\lplus$ for concatenation, and $\mathbf{fold}\ {v}\ \mathbf{with}\ {z},{acc}\to {\trm}\ \mathbf{from}\ {acc_0}$ for the usual sequential (right) fold elimination of the list $v$, starting the accumulator $acc$ from an initial value $acc_0$ and folding in values $z$ using the operation $\trm$.
+The rules are as follows:

 The key idea is that in a function application, the incoming cotangent must be propagated backwards through the $\lambda$-abstraction being called, \emph{both to the function argument and to the captured context variables of the closure}.
 CHAD separates these two parts of the derivative and handles the former with $\Dsyn{\Function{\ty}{\ty[2]}}_1$ and the latter with $\Dsyn{\Function{\ty}{\ty[2]}}_2 \ra \EnvM{\Dsyn{\Gamma}_2}{\Unit}$, which is the type of $\tSnd{\Dsyn[\Gamma]{\trm}}$ if $\trm$ is of type $\Function{\ty}{\ty[2]}$.
 The list $\Dsyn{\Function{\ty}{\ty[2]}}_2$ is a log of all invocations of the function, containing for each invocation its input primal and its output cotangent.